Bodies of missing Indiana girls found; police say they were killed

 Story highlights

-- Police: This may be the first double-homicide investigation in the county's recent history
+- Police: This may be the first double-homicide investigation in county's recent history

-- There are no suspects in custody at this time
+- There are no suspects in custody

 (CNN)The bodies of two missing Indiana girls found in the woods near a creek have been identified, and their deaths are being investigated as a double homicide, authorities said Wednesday.

-Autopsy results released Wednesday confirmed the identities of the teens as Liberty "Libby" German, 14, and Abigail "Abby" Williams, 13.
+Autopsy results confirmed the victims as Liberty "Libby" German, 14, and Abigail "Abby" Williams, 13.

-The girls' bodies were discovered by search volunteers Tuesday along a railroad bridge near Dear Creek in Delphi, about 70 miles northwest of Indianapolis, the Carroll County Sheriff's Department said in a statement.
+The bodies were discovered by search volunteers Tuesday along a railroad bridge near Dear Creek in Delphi, about 70 miles northwest of Indianapolis, the Carroll County Sheriff's Office said in a statement.

 Missing since Monday

 On Monday, the teens were dropped off to go hiking, but when they did not show up to be picked up by family members, police were notified.
-Soon after, a search party was formed of community volunteers and several law enforcement agencies to find the missing teens, police said.
+Soon after, a search party was formed of community volunteers and several law enforcement agencies, police said.

-This is believed to be the first double-homicide investigation in Carroll County's recent history, Indiana State Trooper Sgt.
-Kim Riley said in a news conference Wednesday.
+This is believed to be the first double-homicide investigation in Carroll County's recent history, State Trooper Sgt.
+Kim Riley said at a news conference.

 Police are not releasing the cause and manner of death of the teens at this time.